vgrigory/viaplay/README.md

 (that's why bootstrap.js is not present in the project) to have basic Bootstrap js components: Carousel, Navbar, ...
 * using SASS to write styles for components
 * used mediaqueries to hide movie thumbnail and footer for smaller screens (<~ 1200px)

-**Bundling**

-Using Webpack to bundle project, available commands are:
-* *npm install* - after cloning repo into your machine, run this at first to fetch all dependencies
-* *npm start* - run this to start serving project locally (e.g. http://localhost:8080/film/titanic-1997).
-Applies eslint to project sources.
-* *npm run bundle* - bundles (contact, minify/uglify) entire project into dist/ folder
-* *npm test* - runs all mentioned tests
-* *npm run test -- -u* - over the course of development process you might modify your components under test.
-This might make snapshot tests fail, run this command to update snapshots of all failing tests (if you are sure they are not buggy)